Nature Reserve Management

 Science underpins all of our work

 Each of our nature reserves contains high conservation value habitat for threatened or endangered species.
 Through effective management we aim to enhance the value of the landscape and increase areas of biodiversity.

 Integral to this approach is accumulating nature science knowledge about our reserves as scientific research underpins every aspect of our work and guides the management of our reserves.

-We undertake a regular research grants program, funding research that contributes to the conservation of South Australia’s biodiversity and habitats, prioritising research that aligns with our Science Strategy and focuses on our nature reserves, our conservation programs or Water For Nature program.
+We undertake a regular research grants program, funding research that contributes to the conservation of South Australia’s biodiversity and habitats, prioritising research that aligns with our Science Strategy and focuses on our nature reserves, or our conservation programs.